Profile: Najib Razak

 His government set up the fund, whose full name is 1Malaysia Development Berhad, in 2009 with the aim of transforming the country into a high-income economy.
-But the fund has since racked up a huge debt and, most controversially, Mr Najib stands accused of transferring nearly $700m (£450m) to his personal bank accounts from the fund.
+But the fund racked up a huge debt, and Mr Najib has been accused of transferring nearly $700m (£450m) from the fund to his personal bank accounts.

 He has accused former prime minister Mahathir Mohamed, who remains influential in Malaysian politics and has called for Mr Najib's resignation, of orchestrating a smear campaign.

-Mr Najib has refused to step down and in July 2015 he replaced his deputy who had criticised his handling of the affair.
+Mr Najib refused to step down and in July 2015 he replaced his deputy who had criticised his handling of the affair.
 The attorney-general investigating the case was also dismissed for health reasons.